tempofeng/lambda-local/README.md

         }
         ```
         Please note that:
-        * '@LambdaLocal.value' must be the same as your Lambda Function name.
+        * `@LambdaLocal.value` must be the same as your Lambda Function name.
         * Annotations:
-         * '@RestPath': The parameter is bound to a URI template variable.
+         * `@RestPath`: The parameter is bound to a URI template variable.
-        * We're using Jackson to convert Object <-> JSON.
+        * Lambda-Local using Jackson to convert Object <-> JSON.

-    1. If you have setup AWS Lambda using proxy request, you can extend AbstractLambdaLocalRequestHandler to process the pre-defined proxy request and response.
+    1. If you have setup AWS Lambda using proxy request, you can extend `AbstractLambdaLocalRequestHandler` to process the pre-defined proxy request and response.
         ```Java
         @LambdaLocal("/lleHelloLambdaProxy")
         public class HelloLambdaProxy extends AbstractLambdaLocalRequestHandler {